Rawlins Lowndes

-Rawlins Lowndes (January 6, 1721 – August 24, 1800) was an American lawyer, planter and politician who became involved in the patriot cause after election to South Carolina's legislature, although he opposed independence from Great Britain.
-Lowndes served as president/governor of South Carolina during the American Revolutionary War, and after the war opposed his state's ratification of the U.S. Constitution because it would restrict the trans-Atlantic slave trade.
+Rawlins Lowndes (January 6, 1721 – August 24, 1800) was an American lawyer, planter and politician who became involved in the patriot cause after his election to South Carolina's legislature, although he opposed independence from the Kingdom of Great Britain.
+Lowndes served as president/governor of South Carolina during the American Revolutionary War, and after the war opposed his state's ratification of the Constitution of the United States because it would restrict the trans-Atlantic slave trade.
 Lowndes also served as a state legislator and mayor of Charleston before his death.
 Two of his sons, Thomas and William Lowndes, would serve in the U.S. Congress.

 Early and family life

-Lowndes was born on the island of St. Kitts in the British West Indies in January 1721, the third son of British merchant Charles Lowndes (d.
-1736) and his wife, the former Ruth Rawlins (d.
-1763; from a locally important family).
+Lowndes was born on the island of St. Kitts in the British West Indies in January 1721, the third son of British merchant Charles Lowndes and his wife, the former Ruth Rawlins (from a locally important family).
 His father resigned from the St. Kitts legislature in 1731 and moved his young family and slaves to Charleston, South Carolina.
 However, he committed suicide five years later, distraught over failed investments.
 His eldest son, William Lowndes, returned to St. Kitts with his widowed mother, married in 1739 and became a local legislator like many maternal relatives.
 His younger sons remained in South Carolina and were placed in the care of the provost marshal (local sheriff), Robert Hall.
 The elder, Charles Lowndes, was then 17, and after finishing his education under Hall's direction, became a planter in Colleton County, South Carolina.
 He would also marry and serve briefly as its provost marshal (after his younger brother Rawlins as discussed below) before his death in 1763.
 Hall trained Rawlins as a lawyer, and when the provost marshal died in 1740 the local bar recommended that only a temporary successor be named, in order that Rawlins Lowndes could become Hall's permanent successor as provost marshal when he reached legal age two years later, noting that in 1725 the post had been granted by the proprietors of Carolina to his uncle Thomas Lowndes of Westminster, his heirs and assigns, and that when the Crown succeeded to the proprietors' rights, that grant was renewed, although Thomas Lowndes never left England but assigned it to others.